 Hunt, Muyres and their partners are proven leaders who are accelerating the shift to cleaner technologies, more sustainable business models and more equitable investment strategies.
 They ground their work with a healthy sense of humor and a recognition that our collective humanity should be a source of strength and innovation rather than a daunting burden.

-Suzanne Hunt founded Hunt Green LLC in 2007 to provide strategic advising on energy, agriculture, transportation, and the environment.
+Suzanne Hunt has nearly two decades of experience solving problems in energy, agriculture, transportation and the environment.
+She founded Hunt Green LLC in 2007 to provide policy, fund raising, business development, and strategy support to leading organizations.
 Her clients have included private equity firms, UN bodies, government agencies, clean tech start-ups, Fortune 500 companies, and non-profits.
-In the spring of 2015 she moved the business from Washington DC to the Finger Lakes region of New York State to support the ongoing sustainability practices at her family’s seventh generation farm and winery Hunt Country Vineyards, and to help accelerate the historic clean energy transition underway in NY State.
-Suzanne’s current projects range from solarizing farms and wineries, to converting old coal plants to battery storage and solar plants, to facilitating community solar installations, to clean tech capacity building in the finance sector.
-She remains focused on the critical connections between on-the-ground realities and national and international policy efforts.
+In the spring of 2015 she moved the business from Washington DC to the Finger Lakes region of New York State to help with her family’s seventh generation farm and winery Hunt Country Vineyards, and to help accelerate the historic clean energy transition underway in NY State.

 David Muyres was the Executive Director, Advanced Product Development, at Yanfeng Automotive Interiors, the worlds largest automotive interior supplier ($10B) from 2014-17.
 In this role he lead the global Product Innovation team (Research and Advanced Development) which converted new emerging trends and technologies into new more competitive product offerings.
 Dave also acted as the company’s Mobility Futurist and defined the product vision for the company.
 In this capacity he often spoke on behalf of the company on the future of the transportation industry and the impact that major disruptors, like autonomous and shared ride business models, would have on future consumer mobility experiences.